cardano-foundation/CIPs/CIP-0020/README.md

 The part that is encrypted/decrypted is the value of the **msg** key from a normal transaction metadata json, the array with the message(s) string(s).

-Example implementations for node.js, PHP, etc. can be found in the [codesamples](codesamples/) folder.
+:warning: Example implementations for node.js, PHP, etc. can be found in the [codesamples](codesamples/) folder. **Message decryption should be done on the user frontend if possible.**

 ### Encryption/Decryption example on the console - basic mode

 First, generate a normal metadata transaction message.
 There is no difference yet.